asokolsky/asokolsky.github.io/linux/keyboard.md

 apps AND
 * can be done in the GUI.

-Therefore this is an easiest way to set things up!
+Therefore this is the easiest way to set things up!

 Install the tweak-tool: